best chest workout

 LOW TO HIGH CABLE CROSSOVER

+Starting position for this cable chest exercise is with the cables set to a low angle, standing with feet flat on the ground and hands grabbing each of the handles.
 Our arms will go through a low to high arc, and we’re not going to stop where we would on an Incline Bench Press.
-Instead we’ll take the arm to midline and through midline.
+Instead we’ll take the arm to midline and through midline up above our head.
 You can see the degree of complete contraction we’re getting in the upper chest.
+Then lower the cables back to the starting position.

-EXERCISE NOTES: Perform the Incline Bench Press for 4 sets at 6, 8, 10 and 12RM, alternating it as a drop set with the Low to High Cable Crossover for 15 reps.
+EXERCISE NOTES: Perform the 4 Incline Bench Press sets at 6, 8, 10 and 12RM, alternating it as a drop set with the Low to High Cable Crossover for 15 reps.
 Take no rest between sets of Bench Press and Cable Crossover, but rest after each drop set.

 3A.)
 AND 3B.)
 LOWER CHEST